concilify/stackage-aws-lambda-nuget/README.md

 ## Developing Locally

-It's possible to build and install the tool locally without having to push to the NuGet repository.
+It's possible to build and install the tools locally without having to push to the NuGet repository.

+## Fake Runtime API

 You will need to uninstall the package if it's already installed.

 `dotnet tool uninstall --global Stackage.Aws.Lambda.FakeRuntime`

-From the root of the repository, build the fake runtime package.
+From the root of the repository, build the Fake Runtime API package.

 `dotnet pack .\package\Stackage.Aws.Lambda.FakeRuntime -o .`